- Director of Institute for Policy Studies

 - Opponent of globalization and capitalism

-- Attributes the 2003 War in Iraq to the “Bush Administration’s reckless drive for empire and power”
+- Attributed the 2003 War in Iraq to the “Bush Administration’s reckless drive for empire and power”

 - Board member of Interhemispheric Resource Center

 - Co-founder of the Campaign for America's Future